afroraydude/Demon-Overlord/README.md

-Then, install the requirements.
+The demon overlord automatically installs other requirements when run incase you do not have the required permissons, use

-`pip install -r requirements.txt`
+`pip --user install -r requirements.txt`

 ## Running The Bot